contentful/contentful_model/README.md

 ```
 ContentfulModel.configure do |config|
   config.access_token = "your access token in here"
-  config.preview_access_token = "your access token in here"
+  config.preview_access_token = "your preview token in here"
+  config.management_token = "your management token in here"
   config.space = "your space id in here"
   config.options = {
     #extra options to send to the Contentful::Client